Saturday, September 24, 2022

 Planet Video, Chesaning, MI-Open

-Real Video, Sandusky, MI- Open
+Real Video, Sandusky, MI- Closed in 2022

 Video Exclusive, Dearborn Heights, MI- Open

-Videomation, Cass City, MI- Open
+Videomation, Cass City, MI- Closed in 2022

 Vidiots, Grand Rapids, MI-Open, but I'm not sure their movie collection is for rent.